qaqcatz/aemulib/README.md

  86288
 ```

-return (pid or "", error or nil).
+Return (pid, nil) or ("", error: ps -ef error or pid is not number).
 May wait 1s.